MicrosoftDocs/cloud-adoption-framework/docs/innovate/ai/ai-applications.md

 - Are you familiar with the multitude of capabilities and services offered within Azure Cognitive Services, and which ones in particular you will be using?
 - Determine whether or not you have custom data with which you want to train and customize these models.
 There are Cognitive Services that are customizable.
 - There are several ways to use Azure Cognitive Services.
 Explore the quickstart tutorials for getting up and running for both SDK and REST APIs.
-Note: the Cognitive Services SDKs are available for many popular dev languages, including C#, Python, Java, JavaScript and go.
+Note: the Cognitive Services SDKs are available for many popular dev languages, including C#, Python, Java, JavaScript and Go.
 - Determine if you will need to deploy these Cognitive Services in containers.

 ## AI applications checklist